Monk3yDev/DestroyusPro/README.md

 - Whitelist is activated per character
 - Blacklist is activated in global scope
 - ItemID can be added or removed from blacklist/whitelist in addon panel by drag and drop item from inventory
+- Not all items which can not be disenchant are predefined in default blacklist

 ## How open addon panel